DONATE

 In response to the ongoing concerns and the serious nature of some of the incidents, the Spanish and Portuguese governments organised an international workshop to assess existing and review additional mitigation measures and to develop practical solutions, as well as research recommendations.

-The workshop’s participants agreed that the most effective form of mitigation is to keep the whales and vessels apart, which involves providing real-time information about the presence of the whales and influencing mariner behaviour to avoid orca hotspots and move quickly several kilometers away when members of the population are encountered.
+The workshop’s participants agreed that the most effective form of mitigation is to keep the whales and vessels apart, which involves providing real-time information about the presence of the whales and influencing mariner behaviour to avoid orca hotspots and move quickly several kilometres away when members of the population are encountered.

 EIA agrees with the approach, although we urge a non-invasive approach to monitoring the endangered population — given the risks associated with satellite tagging and the availability of alternative monitoring methodologies, we believe tagging is inappropriate for this small endangered population.